Jacques Tati: Early work

 "From now on no celebration, no artistic or acrobatic spectacle can do without this amazing performer, who has invented something quite his own ...
 His act is partly ballet and partly sport, partly satire and partly a charade.
 He has devised a way of being both the player, the ball and the tennis racquet, of being simultaneously the football and the goalkeeper, the boxer and his opponent, the bicycle and the cyclist.
 Without any props, he conjures up his accessories and his partners.
 He has suggestive powers of all great artists.
 How gratifying it was to see the audience's warm reaction!
 Tati's success says a lot about the sophistication of the allegedly "uncouth" public, about its taste for novelty and its appreciation of style.
 Jacques Tati, the horse and rider conjured, will show all of Paris the living image of that legendary creature, the centaur."

 From 1937 to 1938, he performed at the Scala (Berlin) (former Berliner Eispalast) in Berlin.

-During the 1930s, he began to experiment with film, acting in the following shorts:
+During the 1930s, he began to experiment with film, acting in several shorts: